-- Offer "at-seat" food and beverage service from the Dining or Café/Lounge Car. - Obtain a copy of the current menu from the LSA-Diner so questions relating to menu selections can be accurately answered. - For "at-seat" orders, the Train Attendant is responsible for taking the customer's order to the LSA-Diner, handling payment and serving the meal. - Meals will be delivered in a white paper delivery bag. - Meals will be served in "carryout" hinged lid containers. - The LSA-Diner will supply the Train Attendant with the customer's receipt who, in turn, is then responsible for ensuring that the receipt is given to the customer. - The following should be included with each meal. - Plastic ware. - Napkins. - Complimentary beverage when one is included with meal. - Meal accompaniments such as ketchup, salad and salad dressing, dinner rolls, etc.
+- Offer "at-seat" food and beverage service from the Cafe/Lounge Car. - For "at-seat" orders, the Train Attendant is responsible for taking the customer's order to the LSA, handling payment and serving the meal. - Meals will be served in "carryout" hinged lid containers. - The LSA will supply the employee with the customer's receipt to give to the customer. - The following should be included with each meal: - Plastic ware - Napkins - Meal accompaniments (e.g. condiments)

-13. Flexible Dining Service
+11. Flexible Dining Service